Aquaponics: Operation

 The five main inputs to the system are water, oxygen, light, feed given to the aquatic animals, and electricity to pump, filter, and oxygenate the water.
 Spawn or fry may be added to replace grown fish that are taken out from the system to retain a stable system.
 In terms of outputs, an aquaponics system may continually yield plants such as vegetables grown in hydroponics, and edible aquatic species raised in an aquaculture.
 Typical build ratios are .5 to 1 square foot of grow space for every 1 USgal of aquaculture water in the system.
 1 USgal of water can support between .5 lb and 1 lb of fish stock depending on aeration and filtration.

-Ten primary guiding principles for creating successful aquaponics systems were issued by Dr. James Rakocy, the director of the aquaponics research team at the University of the Virgin Islands, based on extensive research done as part of the Agricultural Experiment Station aquaculture program.